bluebrown/cloud-vim/README.md

 * Support for many programming & scripting languages such as
   - **c, go, docker, lua, graphql, js & jsx, python** *and many more*

 The purpose of this project is to provide a highly accessible IDE, with low requirements.
-Deploy an instance of this image, exec or ssh into it and start conding / pair coding.
+Deploy an instance of this image, exec or ssh into it and start coding / pair coding.

 It is as easy as cloning or initializing a git repo, edit some code with all the goodies of an IDE, and commit at the end of your session.